The best VPN for gaming in 2018

 Most secure VPN

 We found that this Panama-based VPN service delivered impressive performance levels in our testing, with speeds nearly matching our regular (non-VPN) rates.
-Doubtless the fact that NordVPN boasts some 4,440 servers in 62 cities globally helps when hunting for a fast and stable connection.
+Doubtless the fact that NordVPN boasts over 4,840 servers in 62 cities globally helps when hunting for a fast and stable connection.

 Gamers have a wide range of smart native clients at their disposal – Windows, Mac, iOS and Android – with tutorials for a variety of other devices and platforms.